Setup C++ courses

 Part II:

 In this part Object Based and Object Oriented programming are the main topics.
 Continuing where the first course ended, the ins and outs of classes are covered.
-This will eventually result in programs in which design patterns and other advanced methods to construct software may be used.
+This eventually results in programs in which design patterns and other advanced methods to construct software may be used.

-Many C++ programs heavily use templates: abstract containers, allowing the software engineer to construct complex data structures with little effort will be covered by this part as well.
+Many C++ programs heavily use templates: abstract containers, allowing the software engineer to construct complex data structures with little effort.
+These containers are also covered during this part.
 The actual use of generic algorithms and the construction of templates is not covered in this part of the course.

-Students having completed part II of the C++ course will be able to
+Students who completed part II of the C++ course are able to

 This part's actual topics are listed in this part's schedule.